-- Multiple teams can use the generic hub code and work on the hub code according their requirements in spoke
+Multiple teams can use the generic hub code and work on the hub code according to their requirements in spoke

 Vyshnavi CR is a Lead Consultant in KPI Partners.
 Her professional focus is on data warehousing and business intelligence.
 She has implemented many BI solutions on Oracle BI Applications and the Google cloud platform.
 Has worked on ETL tools like Informatica, ODI, and reporting tools like OBIEE and Looker.